Article

 Artificial intelligence is reshaping how developers build software.
 The rise of AI coding assistants — sometimes described under the umbrella of "vibe coding" — marks a shift from line-by-line coding to guiding AI models through prompts and conversations.
 The result: faster development, fewer repetitive tasks, but also new challenges around accuracy, privacy, and oversight.

-This guide explores the most popular AI‑powered coding tools available in 2025, comparing features, pros and cons, and ideal use cases.
-Whether you’re a solo developer, a startup, or part of an enterprise team, this breakdown will help you choose the right assistant for your workflow.
+This guide covers the most popular AI-powered coding tools available in 2026, comparing features, pricing, pros and cons, and ideal use cases.
+Whether you're a solo developer, a startup, or part of an enterprise team, this breakdown will help you choose the right assistant for your workflow.

 What is Vibe Coding?